 - It can occur in children, however, with an average age of onset of 6 years.

-- The cause of pityriasis lichenoides is not yet known but two major theories exist:
+- The cause of pityriasis lichenoides is not yet known but three major theories exist:

 - A hypersensitivity reaction to an infectious agent such as parvovirus, HIV, Epstein-Barr virus or to some bacteria and parasites.